 - You can copy or move files from one location to another without opening windows in the Finder.

-- You can copy or move files that are hidden in the Finder; these files, which can contain settings for certain apps or parts of OS X, contain a dot (.) before their names, and the Finder doesn’t show them.
+- You can copy or move files that are hidden in the Finder.
+These files, which can contain settings for certain apps or parts of the Mac, contain a dot (.) before their names, and the Finder doesn’t show them.

 - You can copy or move multiple files using wildcards.

 - You can rename a file quickly.